pestphp/docs/type-coverage.md

 ## Different Formats

-Pest support reporting type coverage to a file as well:
+Pest support reporting type coverage to a file:

 - `--type-coverage-json=<file>`: Save the type coverage report in JSON format to a specified file.